ComposableFi/composable-ibc/hyperspace/primitives/README.md

 ## TestProvider

 The [`TestProvider`](/hyperspace/primitives/src/lib.rs#L346) trait defines methods used by the testsuite for integration tests.
+The trait specifies the following methods:

+- `send_transfer` -  This function should submit a transaction that initiates an ics20 token transfer on chain.
+- `send_ordered_packet` - This function should submit a transaction that initiates a packet transfer on an ordered channel.
+- `set_channel_whitelist` - This function should set the channel whitelist on the chain's client.
+- `subscribe_blocks` - This function should return a stream that yields new block numbers.

 ## Utility Functions